smzerehpoush/smzerehpoush/README.md

 12/2020 - Present</br>
 SEP is a software company that has lots of projects in the FinTech industry.
 I had the chance to work on many of these projects and begin my new adventure as a dotnet developer.
 - Migrate an existing project (<b>Card to Card Transfer</b>) from an old Monolithic WCF service to many .NET-Core services with Microservice architecture
-- Refactor the codebase of a highly transactional payment assistant application with more than 8M users called <a href="https://724.ir/" >724</a>.
+- Refactor the codebase of a highly transactional payment assistant application with more than 8M users called <b><a href="https://724.ir/" >724</a></b>.
 - Monitor system with integrating custom metrics, Prometheus, and Grafana
 - Interview candidates in the tech team